Extreme Makeover: Home Edition

-The series was produced by Endemol USA in association with Disney-ABC Television Group's Greengrass Television.
+The series was produced by Endemol USA in association with Disney–ABC Television Group's Greengrass Television.
 The original ABC run was hosted by Ty Pennington; the HGTV season was hosted by actor Jesse Tyler Ferguson.
-The executive producers were Brady Connell and George Verschoor.
+The executive producers in the original series were Brady Connell and George Verschoor.
+On May 7, 2024, the series was revived again and returned to ABC for the first time since 2012, with Joanna Teplin and Clea Shearer from the website The Home Edit as co-hosts.